-Ear infections are usually secondary to inflammation of the external ear canals (the tube-shaped part of the ear visible under the ear flap).
+What Is a Chronic Ear Infection?Ear infections are usually secondary to inflammation of the external ear canals (the tube-shaped part of the ear visible under the ear flap).
 Inflammation of the canals leads to the reproduction of normal bacteria and yeast that live in the ear to the point where the body is unable to control their numbers (called overgrowth).
 Other bacteria can also take advantage of the inflammation and unhealthy environment inside the ear to establish infection.
 The overgrowth of these organisms causes more inflammation.
 Inflammation of the ear canal causes swelling, making the tube narrower than usual.
 Inflammation also causes an increase in the production of wax.
 The ears become very itchy and painful.
 Severe ear infections can lead to eardrum rupture and middle and inner ear infections.
 Deep infections can lead to deafness and neurologic signs.

 Certain disorders or diseases may be the primary reason ear infections develop.
 These conditions include:

-An external ear infection first shows signs of local inflammation (redness, discharge).
+What Are the Signs of an Ear Infection?An external ear infection first shows signs of local inflammation (redness, discharge).
 Pets may shake their heads, scratch their ears, or rub their ears against furniture or the floor.
 Some pets with severe infections may cry or groan as they rub and scratch their ears.
 Some pets scratch so severely that their nails create wounds on the skin around their face, neck, and ears.

 External ear infections may progress to involve the middle and inner ear, leading to more serious signs of disease:

-During a physical examination, your veterinarian will look in the ear for the presence of inflammation, redness, discharge, growths, or other findings that may indicate an ear infection.
+How Is an Ear Infection Diagnosed and Treated?During a physical examination, your veterinarian will look in the ear for the presence of inflammation, redness, discharge, growths, or other findings that may indicate an ear infection.
 Sometimes, a cotton swab is used to collect debris from the ear.
 This material can be placed on a slide and examined under a microscope to determine if the infection is due to yeast, bacteria, or mites.
 Your veterinarian may also collect a sample of ear debris for culture and sensitivity testing, which identifies the exact organisms present and helps your veterinarian select the best antibiotic to use.